tpai/image-cropper-and-uploader/README.md

 # Image Cropper And Uploader

-> Use cropper.js to crop image and upload to Amazon S3.
+> Use react-cropper to crop image then upload to Amazon S3.

 ![](http://i.giphy.com/l4pMlZDAk1HkIruso.gif)